ibm-cloud-docs/ContinuousDelivery/private_workers.md

 * A Kubernetes cluster.
 You must have a cluster to install a private worker.
 You can provide your own cluster or you can [set up a cluster](https://cloud.ibm.com/kubernetes/clusters){:external} from the {{site.data.keyword.containerlong_notm}}.

-* A toolchain with a pipeline that contains at least one stage.
-You can use an existing toolchain or [create a toolchain](https://cloud.ibm.com/devops/create){:external}.
+* Optional.
+A toolchain with a pipeline that contains at least one stage.
+You can also create a toolchain by using the [{{site.data.keyword.deliverypipeline}} Private Worker tool integration](/docs/ContinuousDelivery?topic=ContinuousDelivery-private-workers#configure_private_worker_integration).

 ## Setting up a {{site.data.keyword.deliverypipeline}} Private Worker
 {: #set_up_private_worker}